About the New York City Feral Cat Initiative

 Our goal is to humanely reduce the number of community cats in NYC and improve the plight of those cats currently living outdoors through the humane, non-lethal method of Trap-Neuter-return (TNR).

 Towards this end, we provide advice to the general public and TNR caretakers by phone and e-mail; feline educational information via our website, e-newsletter, and printed materials; community outreach and education, including training workshops in bottle-feeding and taming feral kittens; free equipment loans; transport of traps to and from TNR sites and transport of cats to and from spay/neuter appointments; cat food and straw giveaways, and limited hands-on TNR assistance.
 We encourage people who feed and care about the cats to learn how to help them by completing a TNR Certification Workshop.
-In-person certification workshops are offered on a regular basis in all five boroughs by Neighborhood Cats, and an online certification course is offered by Humane Society University, a program of The Humane Society of the United States (HSUS).
-To date, more than 4,000 individuals have taken these workshops!
+In-person certification workshops are offered on a regular basis in all five boroughs by Neighborhood Cats.
+To date, more than 5,000 individuals have taken these workshops!

 What Are Feral Cats and Where Do They Come From?